Religion

 Collection of Maggie Land Blanck

-"The Hateful Banchee" is someone who was grievously wronged in life and in deaths seeks revenge on the wrong doer.
+"The Hateful Banshee" is someone who was grievously wronged in life and in deaths seeks revenge on the wrong doer.
 She emits shrill cries and wails.
 She is an old hag with "angry, distorted features; maledictions are written in every line of her wrinkled face, and her outstretched arms call down curses on the doomed member of the hated race."
 The Banshee does not follow Irishmen to a foreign country.
 But she will notify the folks who remain in Ireland of the death of their loved one across the seas.

 Collection of Maggie Land Blanck